Posted By: SSF Law Firm Posted In: Car Accident Posted On: October 19, 2018

 As you can see, there are three options when it comes to the placement of a dashboard camera that meets the legal restrictions.

-Capabilities of dash cameras are also regulated by Pennsylvania law.
+The capabilities of dash cameras are also regulated by Pennsylvania law.
 In particular, Pennsylvania’s Vehicle Code, which refers to dashboard cams as “video event recorders,” permits the recording of audio and video information.
 In addition to that, the device can also record your driving speed, seat belt usage, as well as patterns of the steering and braking systems.

 Many dash cams allow the driver to choose how and when the recording function must be triggered.
 Some choose the crash or unusual motion as the trigger of the camera’s recording function, while others choose to keep recording throughout their trip to monitor their driving performance and be able to record everything.